Shriya-23/InsightPulse/README.md

 -So I built InsightPulse: A lightweight tool that translates raw text into data-driven insights within seconds.

+🔹Problems InsightPulse Solves

+-Scattered User Feedback: Companies collect thousands of reviews across platforms but struggle to quickly analyze what users actually feel.

+-Slow Decision-Making: Product managers and consultants often rely on manual reading or external tools, delaying response to user sentiment trends.

+-Lack of Actionable Insights: Traditional reports show data, not emotions — InsightPulse converts raw text into clear sentiment-driven insights.

+-No Lightweight Solution: Existing analytics tools are complex or paid; InsightPulse is a simple, open-source solution that gives real-time understanding of customer mood.

 🚀 Features

 -Upload any CSV file containing a Review column